The Cost of Inconsistent Branding (And a Brand System to Fix It)

 Consistency Builds Trust

-Your customers face the same uncertainty when your brand signals are inconsistent.
-When your website says one thing, your social media says another, and your sales team uses completely different language, people start to question whether you really know what you're doing.
+Your prospects face the same uncertainty when your brand signals are inconsistent.
+When your website, social media, and sales team all say different things, people start to question whether you really know what you're doing.

 This is where most businesses lose people.
 Your website emphasizes "innovative solutions," your social media focuses on "personalized service," and your BD team highlights "competitive pricing."